djsan15/django_pickle_rce/README.md

 # Django Pickle RCE
-A simple POC with a vulnerable django app
+A simple POC to exploit RCE using pickle de-serialization attack on a vulnerable django app.

 ## Setup
 - The django version is 1.11.29